Home Research People Publications Teaching

 The main focus of our research is morphological variation.
 This is because variation is the raw material for selection: its amount and nature condition the evolutionary possibilities.
 Using geometric morphometrics we quantify patterns of shape variation and evolution at various scales using diverse models.
 We try to place our research at the junction of structural biology (molecular developmental genetics), functional biology (population biology/biomechanics) and phylogeny (historical dimension).
 Acounting for the real complexity of development-environment interactions is a major challenge of modern evolutionary biology.

-Why are the Morpho blue?
+Why are Morpho blue?
 How do wing shape and color co-evolve?
 This project aims at understanding the evolution of wing shape and color patterns in Morpho butterflies, in relation to flight performance and ecology.

-This is Antoine Fraimout's PhD project, and the postdoc or Ceferino Varon-Gonzalez.
-Collaboration with Celine Teplitsky, Simon Fellous, Nicolas Navarro and Patricia Gibert.
+This was Antoine Fraimout's PhD project, and the postdoc or Ceferino Varon-Gonzalez.
+Collaboration with Celine Teplitsky, Nicolas Navarro and Patricia Gibert.

-Various other things on Drosophilid evolution with Jean David, Nelly Gidaszewski, Amir Yassin.
+Various other things on Drosophilid evolution with Jean David and Amir Yassin.